khaledm/writing/README.md

 # Writing

-Here are some articles I've written.
+A collection of articles I have written.

-Legend:

-- sett (Software Engineering Tech Trends)